soundshed/soundshed-app/README.md

 # Soundshed

+Desktop UI which can be used to:
+- manage tone library and browse tone communities, share tones
-Desktop UI to connect to amp via bluetooth, manage basic settings and set presets.
+- connect to supported amp via bluetooth, manage basic settings and set presets.
+- browse and favourite video backing tracks

 Windows, macOS and Linux.
 Bluetooth connectivity required.